Recreational Forest Reserve of Pinhal da Paz: Infrastructures

 From the entrance, accessible from the main gate, the park extends to the northeast and encompasses several differentiated spaces.
-Parking is located on the dirt plain adjacent to the main gate, while both access roads and pedestrian trails extend further into the bush: the space was designed to accommodate both passenger vehicles and buses.
+Parking is located on the dirt plain adjacent to the main gate.
+At the same time, access roads and pedestrian trails extend further into the bush: the space was designed to accommodate passenger vehicles and buses.

 The forest ranger's residence and dependencies are located along the restricted roadway to the main spaces, and houses the forest ranger and his family throughout the year.
 The rest of the park follows the identifiable pedestrian paths (signposted by various trail markers) to different sections, which include: picnic/barbecue areas, individual public washrooms (for both sexes), animal paddocks (for ducks and deer), a children's playground, a hedge-maze and an open field for other diversions, in addition to a maintenance yard for forest services.
 In addition, there is a small, simple hermitage near the ranger's residence dedicated to Senhora da Paz (Lady of Peace).

-To complement the grounds, the Forest Service also constructed small miniature buildings (replicas of many of the real-life buildings) specifically for small children.
+To complement the grounds, the Forest Service also constructed small miniature buildings (replicas of many real-life buildings) specifically for small children.

 Many pedestrian trails wind throughout the park, which extend uphill to the two peaks in the park, covering 1700 m of trails that also includes six individual exercise stations.